msavarian/DNTBreadCrumb.Core/README.md

 Install via NuGet
 -----------------
-To install DNTBreadCrumb.Core, run the following command in the Package Manager Console:
+To install Micro.DNTBreadCrumb.Core, run the following command in the Package Manager Console:

 ```
-PM> Install-Package DNTBreadCrumb.Core
+PM> Install-Package Micro.DNTBreadCrumb.Core
 ```

-You can also view the [package page](http://www.nuget.org/packages/DNTBreadCrumb.Core/) on NuGet.
+You can also view the [package page](http://www.nuget.org/packages/Micro.DNTBreadCrumb.Core/) on NuGet.